 On the contrary, the study by Van den Broeck et al showed no substantial difference in clinical outcomes for patients, in whom low grade dysplasia was revealed using random biopsies, thus advocating the use of improved visualization through advanced techniques[36,41].

-Concluding, even though the most widespread technique for dysplasia surveillance in IBD until recently has been the WLE with random biopsies, this method is labor intensive and time-consuming[40].
-Furthermore, some investigators and practitioners have challenged the diagnostic accuracy of WLE, demonstrating a sensitivity of 76%[42].
-Therefore, the practicability of this method has been clearly questioned and the introduction of novel techniques has been supported[43].
+Concluding, even though the most widespread technique for dysplasia surveillance in IBD until recently has been the WLE with random biopsies, it is arduous and protracted[40].
+Furthermore, the diagnostic reliability of WLE is challenged in a recent review, which found a sensitivity of 76%[42].
+Therefore, this methods practicability has been clearly questioned and the research for the development of diagnostic modalities is supported[43].

 Random biopsies

 Four quadrant biopsies every 10 cm throughout the colon has been the gold standard of IBD surveillance for more than 30 years.
 This approach originates from the theory of "flat dysplasia", which suggests that dysplasia is difficult to visualize in colitis-affected mucosa[40,44].
-Random biopsy only samples less than 1% of the mucosal surface; has a detection rate of <2 per 1,000 biopsies and does not affect clinical decision-making when advanced techniques are used[44].
-A large retrospective analysis by Van de Broeck et al reviewing 1010 colonoscopies during 10 years of surveillance stated that the yield of random biopsies was low, and neoplasia was detected only in four patients with random biopsies.
+Random biopsy only samples less than 1% of the luminal mucosa; has a subpar detection rate (<2 per 1,000 biopsies taken) and when used in conjunction with advanced endoscopic techniques, it does not affect clinical decisions.
+[44].
+A large retrospective analysis by Van de Broeck et al reviewing 1010 colonoscopies during 10 years of surveillance stated that the result of random biopsy surveiilance was poor, and neoplasia was detected only in four patients with random biopsies.
 Additionally, neoplasia was macroscopically visible in 94% of colonoscopies[43,44].
 Current guidelines by British Society of Gastroenterology (BSG) and ASGE advocate the use of DCE without the need for random biopsies, however it is suggested that random biopsies be acquired during HD colonoscopy, if DCE is not available or technically feasible[26] .
 Moreover, the latter remains a reasonable alternative if the presence of inflammation, pseudo-polyposis, poor preparation, or an area of poorly visualized mucosa significantly lowers the yield of DCE[26,45].

 Dye-spray chromoendoscopy